Tomas-Kaiser/Helm-tutorial/README.md

 ![Helm workflow](./imgs/helm-workflow.png)

 Chart is a definition of the application.
-Release is an instance of that chart.
+Releas is an instance of that chart.

+Helm stores the released manifeste inside Kubernetes as secrets.